 Poliquit is also the first Filipino to wear the Brooks Hyperion shoe.

 It’s not a Personal Best (PB) nor Season Best (SB); now I learned going out fast is not good forme did 6:05 in the first 2km, which supposed to do in the last 2 km.
 I did my best to keep close to the lead pack; the pace was too fast as they start injecting the pace around 3:05mins per km; after the 2km mark, I found myself fading past the 10km mark in 32:28 mins that were 32 seconds fast as my target 33 mins.

 At 11km, one Korean ahead of me and another Korean closed me from behind, and we ran side by side until 15km; the two Korean felt that I was dizzy and fading through the effort in the first half of the race.

-Matt closed to the two Korean ahead of us and finished 1:10:48 seconds.
-However, the top 3 were dominated by African Country: 1st Kenya, 2nd Ethiopia, 3rd Kenya.
+Matt closed to the two Korean ahead of us and finished at 1:10:48 seconds.
+However, the top 3 were dominated by African Countries: 1st Kenya, 2nd Ethiopia, 3rd Kenya.

 Ps.
-I learned if I maintain my pace at 3:20 pace, I would easily smash the season-best and even have Personal best.
-I am not annoyed with my time; it’s a competition.
+I learned if I maintain my pace at 3:20 pace, I would easily smash the season-best and even have my Personal best.
+Not annoyed with my time; it’s a competition.
 I give my ultimate best, and that is the most important.
-Thank you for all our support, guys.
-Next, run Milo Marathon Finals 2 months and 2 days in counting.
+Thank you for all your support, guys.
+Next, run Milo Marathon Finals in 2 months and 2 days in counting.